 5.1.4 Applicants are normally admitted to probationary candidature.
 An applicant may be approved for direct entry to confirmed candidature, if the relevant Head of enrolling unit is satisfied that:

 (a) at the time of, or immediately prior to, applying for entry, the applicant was enrolled as a candidate for a HDR at this or another approved higher education institution; and

 (b) the research to be undertaken towards the degree is substantially the same as that undertaken by the applicant towards the other HDR; and

 (c) the applicant has not submitted for examination a thesis or dissertation based on the research undertaken by the applicant towards the other HDR; and

 (d) the applicant has provided evidence of having made sufficient progress in the other HDR to warrant entry to confirmed candidature.

 5.2 An applicant who is approved for admission to a higher degree by research will receive a letter of offer.

 5.2.1 An offer of admission is valid for 30 days from the date of issue, after which time the offer will lapse.
-Upon request in writing by the applicant, within six months from the date of issue of the original offer, the offer may be reinstated with the enrolling school’s approval.
+Upon request in writing by the applicant, within six months from the date of issue of the original offer, the offer may be reinstated with the enrolling unit’s approval.
 An offer cannot be reinstated after six months from the date of issue and the applicant is required to submit an application following the standard application process.